arifkulpu/SafeTakeAll-NG-/README.md

 # SafeTakeAll (NG)

 ### English
 SafeTakeAll is a specialized SKSE plugin designed to eliminate crashes and instability when using the "Take All" feature in Skyrim.
-It implements a robust, engine-level safety layer during mass inventory transfers to prevent memory corruption, physics engine overflows, and quest state corruption.
+It implements a robust, engine-level safety layer during mass inventory transfers to prevent memory corruption, and quest state corruption.

 **Key Features:**
 - **Atomic Transfer Logic:** Uses the engine's internal `AddObjectToContainer` mechanisms to ensure items are moved safely without duplication or loss.